GlossaryGlossary · Sales Development

-Contract management in B2B sales development is the end-to-end process of creating, negotiating, approving, executing, and renewing customer and partner contracts in a way that accelerates deal cycles, protects revenue, and ensures compliance.
-It connects sales, legal, and finance workflows so that SDR- and AE-generated opportunities convert into predictable, enforceable revenue with minimal friction.
+Contract management is the end-to-end process of creating, negotiating, approving, executing, and renewing contracts in a way that protects revenue and ensures compliance.
+In B2B sales development, it connects sales, legal, and finance workflows so that SDR- and AE-generated opportunities convert into predictable, enforceable revenue with minimal friction.

 For B2B sales development teams, effective contract management matters because it directly impacts how quickly qualified opportunities turn into signed deals, how reliably those contracts bill and renew, and how consistently terms align with pricing and packaging strategy.
 SDRs and outsourced SDR partners like SalesHive feed high-quality meetings and opportunities into the pipeline; contract management ensures those hard-won deals don’t stall in legal review or fall apart over terms.